 Netflix has a reputation for making content difficult to find if it’s not part of your regular viewing choices.
 The Netflix system, which does a great job predicting and suggesting what you may want to see, can be problematic when searching for content you typically do not watch.
 You see this occur in many Netflix apps where various categories just seem to be missing from your search choices.

 We’d like to recommend a new service called Flixed, which not only shows you everything Netflix offers in your viewing area, but anywhere in the world.
 Do you want to know what your viewing options will be during your trip to Korea?
 Flixed will show you what is available on Netflix in Korea and in any other place in the world you may want to visit!

 Cord cutting is all about freedom and options.
 Once you scrap your reliance on Cable TV you will find a new world of content larger than anything you could have imagined when you were a cable subscriber.
 Take your time and explore this fresh new world of content.
 You will be surprised at what is available free, over the air, and with an antenna.
 What we touched on in this article will help you find out when your favorite shows air, but as far as the breadth of content available to you, this is just the tip of the iceberg.
 To get an idea of what’s out there, check out our guide to the biggest subscription streaming services, and our recommendations for streaming free content.

+If you’re looking to get notifications when your shows are airing, check out these TV schedule apps and never miss your favorite show again.
 Know of a great channel guide service or app not included here?
 Share it in the comments below, we’d love to hear about the solutions that you’ve found work best for your family.